Did you know there are disadvantages to indexed universal life insurance (IUL)?

 Universal life insurance is a hard one for the everyday person to understand.
-All of its components are unbundled, meaning, in the simplest terms, you can adjust your premiums.
+All of its components are unbundled, meaning, in the simplest terms, you have flexible premiums.
 You can pay a lower amount if you want.
 You can even skip a payment if you want to, provided there is sufficient cash value in the policy.

 Flexibility becomes a double-edged sword.
-If costs become too great, and there is insufficient cash value in the policy, the carrier will require you to increase your premium – sometimes substantially – to keep the policy in force.
+If the IUL costs become too great, and there is insufficient cash value in the policy, the carrier will require you to increase your premium – sometimes substantially – to keep the policy in force.
 This is clear from the diagram below: